ninjamuffin10111/hello-1/algorithm.md

     else
       set the name to the second argument

-if there are more than two arguments (hello -m Harry) then
+else if there are more than two arguments (hello -m Harry) then
     set the option to the second argument set the name to the third argument